-Within Singing the Faith there are hymns and songs other than those included within the Lent section (StF 234 – 241) that may be of value during the six weeks of Lent.
-We’ve slected a few below.
-Maybe this is also a good time to explore ways of using hymns as prayer, including one example from the Revd Andy Murphy, designed around Dear Lord and Father of mankind (StF 495).
+Within Singing the Faith there are many hymns and songs apart from those included within the Lent section of the printed book (StF 234 – 241) that may be of value during the six weeks of Lent.
+Also see Resources for Lent 2019.

 Ruth Duck’s Sacred the body God has created (StF 618) reminds us that we are all made in the image of God and so, because of that, our bodies are holy.
 So are our differences from each other.
 She paints a picture of love in action that echoes the example of Jesus as he makes his way towards Jerusalem and his trial before Herod and Pilate: “Love touches gently, never coercing. / Love leaves the other with power to choose.”

 Ruth concludes with a prayer: “Holy of holies, God ever loving, / make us your temples; indwell all we do.”
 The text is set to a lovely lilting melody by W. Daniel Landes, particularly suitable for a guitar or keyboard led accompaniment.

 Perhaps surprisingly, it is worth exploring the Advent section of Singing the Faith (StF 165 – 189), for here themes are explored that also have their place in Lent.
 Take, for example, Jan Berry’s Praise to the God who clears the way (StF 183).
 Here is a text that echoes the commands of John the Baptist and the Hebrew prophets but with words that describe well Jesus’ mission and – as his disciples – ours too.
 If Lent, like Advent, is a time of getting ourselves ready for God, then God shows us clearly how to go about the task:

 Praise to the God who clears the way

 for power and pride will lose their sway